The world of Eos is vast, with creatures from all sizes and power levels roaming the earth. This page details those creatures.

 - Defrosting Ice Queen: She was initially scornful of humans, but eventually warmed up to them due to Ifrit's influence.

 - Does Not Like Shoes: She's barefoot, wearing only sparkling barefoot sandals.
-Ironically enough, it's perhaps a case of Reality Ensues as Gentiana wears hilariously uncomfortable looking high-heels.
+Ironically enough, it's perhaps a case of Irony as Gentiana wears hilariously uncomfortable looking high-heels.

 - Don't Fear the Reaper: She's said to be the goddess of death, but is outwardly the kindest summon even if her presence turns any place into an arctic wasteland.
 Likewise, nearly everyone on Eos worships her.
 It certainly helps that the goddess of death is a gentle being who eases the fear of death itself.